Content on this page:

 Biomass turned to energy without carbon emissions

-Is Jim Mason one of the world’s ‘climate heroes’ with a company and an ‘gasifier’ invention that we all should know much more about and help to promote and develop?
+Is Jim Mason’s ‘gasifier’ invention something we all ought to know much more about and help to promote and develop?

 You feed the walnut shells or wood chips into these Californian machines from All Power Labs, and you get fully clean energy at less than 10 cents a kilowatt hour out at the other end.
 This is not a new invention.
 Already during World War II, one million vehicles made use of this ‘gasification’ technology.

 After the gasification, the carbon can be buried, so when you include in the process the carbon which is absorbed by the plant during it’s life, the process comes out as ‘carbon negative’.
 The carbon returned to the ground can then be used as fertilizer or burned again another day.

 This is great, since the global climate change is a result of too much carbon being put into the sky, and so far energy sources based on biomass have been contributing to the problem because burning the biomass releases the carbon back into the atmosphere.

 On 19 October 2013, c|net published an article about All Power Labs.
 Daniel Terdiman wrote:

 “By comparison, because there’s no combustion in All Power Labs’ gasification process, the carbon isn’t released into the air.
 Rather, it is pulled from the biomass and converted into charcoal.
 Thanks to gasification and the fact that that charcoal can be put back into the ground, the process of releasing carbon is reversed.”

 All Power Labs is turning out a machine a day at a price of US$ 27,000, and they have already sold 500 of them.

 “And slowly but surely building a business that it hopes will one day contribute to the reversal of global warming.
 That may well be overly ambitious, but at the very least, the company has carved out an impressive niche for itself in the power business,” wrote Daniel Terdiman.